aremmell/emblob/README.md

 ### Compile-time

 Simply run `mkverobj` with the version information you'd like as arguments: major, minor, build, and notes *(i.e., commit hash)*.
+The last argument is the object file to generate.

 For example, for version *1.2.123 '(f00)'* :

-`mkverobj "1" "2" "123" "(f00)"`
+`mkverobj 1 2 123 "(f00)" VERSION.o`

 The status code is `0` for success, or non-zero if an error occurs.
-Upon successful completion, an object file named `VERSION.o` is generated.
-You can then pass it to the linker in your build process.

 ### Run-time